-On the morning of March 30, a week after the container ship Ever Given ran aground, no fewer than 421 ships were waiting to transit the Suez Canal.
+On the morning of March 30, 2021, a week after the container ship Ever Given ran aground, no fewer than 421 ships were waiting to transit the Suez Canal.
 Knowing that under normal circumstances there are usually about 50 ships navigating this waterway - accounting for a hefty 12% of the world's trade, which equals 8 billion dollars a day - it is only now that the real impact of the unfortunate accident becomes clear.
-Shipment delays of weeks, if not months, seem very likely.
+After all, shipment delays of months resulted from this unfortunate steering error.

 For the most striking example of excessive outsourcing, we have to take a dive... in the North Sea.
 The 'fresh' North Sea shrimp you see in stores, for example, have usually already completed a staggering journey to Morocco by the time they land on your plate, a mind-boggling 4,600 km.
 There they are peeled, which can be attributed to our high wage burden.
 Comprehensible, maybe, but still a bit ridiculous, isn't it?